barumau/pandunia/eng/104_viselexe.md

 | he or she   | they         |

 All pronouns can be used for all genders.
+In Pandunia, personal pronouns do not specify whether the person discussed is a woman or a man.
+For example, in the third person, one word –
+**ya**
+– refers to women, men and people of other genders alike.
+It a gender-neutral personal pronoun and it treats everyone equally.

+There are three first-person plural pronouns.
+**tumimen**
+is the inclusive *we* that includes the audience: 'you, I and other people'.
+**yamimen**
+is the exclusive *we* that excludes the audience: 'I and other people only'.
+Finally,
+**mimen**
+is the neutral *we* that can be both inclusive and exclusive.
+It is also the most common first-person plural pronoun, and the other two are used only occasionally.

 The possessive pronouns consists of the personal pronoun and the possessive particle **su**.